humboldt123/twitter-diary-plugin/README.md

 # Twitter Diary Plugin

-Obsidian plugin that pulls tweets from (my) twitter data archive to display in your obsidian journal
+Obsidian plugin that pulls tweets from (my) twitter data archive to display in (my) obsidian journal

 ## Setup